FinestGit/POEGauntletGuide/README.md

 # POE Gauntlet Guide

+## Introduction
+I am Finest a POE player that is attempting to play Detonate Dead in the upcoming Krangled Gauntlet, this is for my personal use, however it is a nice thing to follow for leveling and the like.
+This allows me to quickly glance at some information while playing as fast as possible in the gauntlet.
+All of these things are merely suggestions, they are not hard and fast rules.
+The overleveling is to keep me as safe as possible so that I don't die to something because I stop paying attention for 0.2 seconds.
+The most important part of this is to get to 90 and to have fun!

 ## Leveling Gems
 ### Level 1
 Freezing Pulse - Onslaught - Arcane Surge **(B-G-B)** **DO NOT LEVEL ARCANE SURGE**